-SCHEDULED ABSENSES: Please send your student with a note.
+SCHEDULED ABSENCES: Please send your student with a note.
 Have your student bring the note to the Attendance Office to get a Check Out Pass.
 Your student may leave school and meet you outside ONLY if he/she has a pass.
 If you do not send your student with a note for a pass you will need to sign him/her out in the Attendance Office (2nd floor office).
 Phone calls for student pick up are not accepted.

 COLLEGE VISITS: Juniors & Seniors can take 2 excused absences to visit colleges outside of Austin each year (up to 4 total).
 Upon their return to school, students should bring a parent note as well as a brochure, plane ticket, or other relevant evidence to verify the visit.

 EXCESSIVE ABSENCES (LOSS OF COURSE CREDIT): State Law requires that students be present 90% of the time for a student to receive course credit.
-On the block schedule, this translates into a student losing credit when the student has 3 or more absences in a semester.
+On the block schedule, this translates into a student losing credit when the stdent has 3 or more absences in a semester.
 When this happens, the student should immediately see his or her assistant principal to make arrangements to make up the absences and restore credit.
 Except under rare circumstances, the assistant principal will assign Saturday School to make up the absences and require that the student stop being absent.
-When a student receives no credit due to absences, the class is said to have an "NC."
+When a student received no credit due to absences, the class is said to have an "NC."

 Tardy Policy: Students need to be in class on time.
 Students are not considered tardy if they are inside the classroom when the bell rings.
 Teachers are to write a pass for students detained in the classroom after the bell rings to release students.
 If a student arrives late to class without a pass, the student will be documented via the electronic grade book.
 Upon the third tardy (and beyond) in a six weeks, the tardy manager for the campus will assign the student to a lunch detention.
 The students that are unable or unwilling to attend lunch detention will be assigned Saturday School.

-Assistant Principals may assign multiple consequences including ISS or home suspension if a student acquires a large number of tardies, whose behavior does not improve, or for a student that fails to attend Saturday School after being assigned.
+Assistant Principal may assign multiple consequences including ISS or home suspension if a student acquires a large number of tardies, whose behavior does not improve, or for a student that fails to attend Saturday School after being assigned.